tyr-lang/toolingSDK/README.md

-# toolingSDK
+# Tyr Tooling SDK
-An SDK for Java-based Tyr tooling operating on annotated ASTs
+An SDK for Java-based Tyr tooling operating on annotated ASTs.